buraglio/rfc6296-bis/draft-bctb-6man-rfc6296-bis.md

-   As explainined in {{?RFC5382}} and {{?RFC4787}} Application Layer Gateways (ALGs) interfer with UNSAF {{?RFC3424}} methods or protocols that try to be NAT-aware and must therefore be used with caution.
+   As explainined in {{?RFC5382}} and {{?RFC4787}} Application Layer Gateways (ALGs) interfer with UNSAF {{?RFC3424}} methods or protocols that try to be NAT-aware.
+NPTv6 is designed to be transport layer agnostic and an ALG would be incompatible with this design and the checksum-neutral mapping.

-   If an NPTv6 Translator includes ALGs, it is RECOMMENDED that all of those ALGs be disabled by default.
+   It is RECOMMENDED that an NPTv6 translator does not include ALGs.

 #  Security Considerations